NoobToolzz/ClickyCrates-Unity/README.md

 2. You need to watch out for bombs, don't click on them or you'll lose points.
 3. Crates and bombs fly up then fall down, so you have to be quick.

+### Game Testing and Debugging
+**Has the student thoroughly tested the game for balance, mechanics, and user experience?**
+Yes.
+I have tested the all aspects of the game, such as interactions with buttons, click events (popping a crate), made sure explosions and sound effects worked as intended, as well as the score and missed score counter work just as required.
+I've cleared out all bugs encountered from testing.

+**Did the student integrate feedback from peers, teachers, or testers into improving the game?**
+I had gotten feedback from testers to make crates jump a little higher because some end up jumping so low that you cannot get them in time.
+I had sucessfully fixed the problem by increasing the speeds of their launches from minimum 8 --> 10.

 ### Flowchart
 ```mermaid
 flowchart TD